saneetnaik/Mercari-Price-Suggestion-Challenge/Steps.md

 4. Identified ML model
 5. Trained and validated the model
 6. Tuned the model and feature extraction
-7. Used the model to predict the price for test.tsv
+7. Predict the price for test.tsv data using the trained model

 # Potential shortcomings